Please Read How You Can Help Keep the Encyclopedia Free

 The symmetry of the marriage relation, or the transitivity of “ancestor” and “bigger than” are not obviously “contained in” the corresponding thoughts in the way that the idea of extension is plausibly “contained in” the notion of body, or male in the notion of bachelor.
 (14) has seemed particularly troublesome: what else besides “colored” could be included in the analysis?
 Red is colored and what else?
 It is hard to see what else to “add”—except red itself!
 (See §3.4 below for further discussion.)

 Frege attempted to remedy the situation by completely rethinking the foundations of logic, developing what we now think of as modern symbolic logic.
-He defined a perfectly precise “formal” language, i.e., a language characterized by the “form” –standardly, the shape—of its expressions, and he carefully set out an account of the syntax and semantics of what are called the “logical constants,” such as “and”, “or”, “not”, “all” and “some”, showing how to capture a very wide class of valid inferences.
-Just how these constants are selected is a matter of some dispute (see Logical Constants), but intuitively, the constants can be thought of as those parts of language that don't “point” or “function referentially”, aiming to refer to something in the world, in the way that ordinary nouns, verbs and adjectives seem to do: “dogs” refers to dogs, “clever” to clever and/or clever things, and even “Zeus” aims to refer to a Greek god; but words like “or” and “all” don't seem to function referentially at all: it doesn't seem to make sense to think of there being “or”s in the world, along with the dogs and their properties.
+He defined a perfectly precise “formal” language, i.e., a language characterized by the “form” –standardly, the shape—of its expressions, and he carefully set out an account of the syntax and semantics of what are called the “logical constants,” such as “and”, “or”, “not”, “all” and “some”, showing how to capture a very wide class of valid inferences containing them.
+Saying precisely how these constants are selected is a matter of considerable difficulty (see Logical Constants), but, at least intuitively, the constants can be thought of as those parts of language that don't “point” or “function referentially,” aiming to refer to something in the world, in the way that ordinary nouns, verbs and adjectives seem to do: “Socrates” refers to Socrates, “dogs” to dogs, “clever” to clever and/or clever things, and even “Zeus” aims to refer to a Greek god, but words like “and” and “all” don't seem to function referentially at all: at any rate, it certainly isn't clear that there are “and”s and “all”s in the world, along with the dogs and their properties.
 (Rendering this distinction fully precise, in a way that deals with all of the many “function” words of natural language, such as auxiliary verbs, pronouns and prepositions, is none too easy; for purposes here, it will suffice to restrict attention to merely the constants of standard first-order logic.)

-This distinction between referring expressions and logical constants allows us to define a logical truth as a sentence that is true no matter what referring expressions occur in it.
-Consequently,
+This distinction between non-logical, “referring” expressions and logical constants allows us to define a logical truth as a sentence that is true no matter what non-logical expressions occur in it.
+Consequently (italicizing non-logical expressions),

 (6) All doctors that specialize on eyes are doctors.